microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/application-post-calls.md

 >**Note:** For join meeting scenarios apart from call state notifications, we receive roster notifications.

-### Example 6: Join scheduled meeting with app hosted media
+### Example 6: Join scheduled meeting with application hosted media
-To join the meeting with application hosted media update the media config with the [AppHostedMediaConfig](../resources/apphostedmediaconfig.md) as shown below, In the sample provided above.
+Update the media config with the [AppHostedMediaConfig](../resources/apphostedmediaconfig.md) as shown below.

 <!-- {
   "blockType": "request",